 - Heart health: high level of potassium helps keep our electrolytes in balance by counteracting the effects of sodium stabilizing blood pressure, improving heart function, and preventing hypertension.
 Vitamin C helps lower blood cholesterol, thereby preventing atherosclerosis and related heart disease.

 - Anti-Clotting: Kiwi fruit has the same anti-clotting benefits of aspirin with no side effects, just additional health benefits.
 It prevents blood clotting, and reduces triglycerides levels, which are the main causes for plaques built up and deposits in the arterial walls.

-- Strengthens Musculoskeletal Structure: The high potassium and magnesium levels provide ample protection against loss of muscle mass, preservation of bone mineral density, alleviate muscle fatigue, prevent muscle cramps, and improve muscle strength.
+- Strengthens Musculoskeletal Structure: The high potassium and magnesium levels provide ample protection against

 - Relieves Mental Fatigue: The high magnesium content spikes oxygen supply and energy production within the brain, increasing concentration and relieving mental fatigue.